 From this high vantage point, El Jefe could see all the way south into Mexico; the northern ranges of the Sierra Madre cordillera are a blue silhouette on the horizon.
 Jaguars have a highly developed spatial memory, so El Jefe knows where he came from, and that other jaguars are there, including females.

 Below us to the northeast is the proposed site of the Rosemont Mine.
 If its permits are approved, the mile-wide, half-mile-deep pit will be dynamited in the foothills.
-Trucks generating anywhere from 55 to 88 round-trip shipments a day will haul off the ore.
-More than a billion tons of toxic mine waste will be dumped against the mountains in piles 600 to 800 feet high, right by the only two places in the nation where jaguar and ocelot have been photographed in the same location.
+Trucks generating 50 round-trip shipments a day will haul off the copper concentrate.
+More than a billion tons of waste rock will be placed in engineered structures at least one mile away from the mountains, right by the only two places in the nation where jaguar and ocelot have been photographed in the same location.

 A USFWS study indicates that 12 endangered and threatened species would be affected by the mine, including the Chiricahua leopard frog, the Southwestern willow flycatcher, three fish species and the northern Mexican garter snake.
 “The mine will pump out millions of gallons of water, drying up springs and creeks, contaminating groundwater,” says Bugbee.
 “In arid country like this, that’s the most devastating thing of all.”

 In April 2016, the USFWS issued its long-awaited “final biological opinion” on the Rosemont Mine.
 Overturning its own scientists, who stated that the mine would kill or harm El Jefe and other endangered species, the agency found no reason under the Endangered Species Act to prevent construction.